USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

     ## [1] "2017-06-08 UTC" "2017-06-16 UTC"

 Here is a second example of using a non-GDP dataset.
 This data was found under the [data section on Unidata's website](http://www.unidata.ucar.edu/data/#home).
-This is aggregated UNIWISC satellite data for Earth's "surface skin" temperature.
+This is aggregated satellite data from the UNIWISC (Unidata-Wisconsin) datastream for Earth's "surface skin" temperature.

 ``` r
 skinT_fabric <- webdata(url="http://thredds.ucar.edu/thredds/dodsC/satellite/SFC-T/SUPER-NATIONAL_1km")